unicode-org/message-format-wg/exploration/0003-formatted-parts.md

 ## Objective

-Messages often include structures and values that are not necessarily best represented by a plain concatenated string.
+Messages often include placeholders that, when formatted, contain internal structure ("parts") that the caller might want access to for the purposes of styling, presentation, or manipulation.

-It would be useful to define a formatted-parts target for MessageFormat 2.
+This proposal defines a formatted-parts target for MessageFormat 2.

 ## Background